 Tech giant Microsoft is planning to add a new price tracker to its Edge browser, as well as a new feature that will let people easily change their passwords if they have been leaked online.

-The price-tracking feature will be available soon and is designed to track products you have recently viewed and alert you of price changes, The Verge reported.
+The Verge reported that the price-tracking feature will be available soon and will track products you have recently viewed and alert you of price changes.

 The company has focused a lot on shopping improvements with its Edge browser and already has price comparison, price history, and built-in coupons in Edge.